jleonard/web-fonts-howto/README.md

 ## Adding Symbols
 * Add your symbol to the .svg template.
-* Launch [the app](chrome-extension://kppingdhhalimbaehfmhldppemnmlcjd/IcoMoonApp.html) and import your .svg.
+* Launch the extension and import your .svg.
 * **Done**

 > The exported icon font is cross-browser compatible down to IE6.